11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 The next step is to map out your keywords accordingly.
 This means you need to decide which keyword you will use for each piece of content.

 Yes, you cannot use the same keyword to target your homepage and your service page.
-This will result in keyword cannibalization which is bad for your SEO.
-If you’re trying to rank two pages for the same keyword, most likely Google will cancel out one of these pages or even split the traffic between the two.
+This will result in keyword cannibalization, which is bad for your SEO.
+If you’re trying to rank two pages for the same keyword, most likely, Google will cancel out one of these pages or even split the traffic between the two.
 That doesn’t sound like a good idea, does it?

 To avoid this from happening, you need to be strategic about which keyword you want to target for each page.
 This can be done by looking at the searcher’s intent and matching it with the right keyword.